OpenIndiana/oi-userland/doc/building-and-packaging-faq.md

 Generally, libtoolize, aclocal, automake and friends should be run as COMPONENT_PREP_ACTION  when $(@D) is $(SOURCE_DIR), before  changing $(@D) to $(BUILD_DIR_$(BITS)).
 $(CLONEY) should be run in COMPONENT_PRE_CONFIGURE_ACTION.
 Another possible reason is missing some step in configuration - e.g. libtoolize.

-## Why COMPONENT_AUTOGEN_MANIFEST is dangerous?

-Setting COMPONENT_AUTOGEN_MANIFEST=yes in your component's Makefile and adding empty *.p5m manifest you can make oi-userland build system to generate *.p5m manifest automatically.
-But it's not a very good idea: it hides manifest from you and so manifest can contain garbage.
-Even more, if you change component or its dependencies, the files can be missing from the package without any warning.
-The better alternative is to use "gmake sample-manifest", copy generated manifest to component directory and modify it as needed.